Helen Ruffin Reading Bowl

 We actively recruit for the team each Spring.
 Rising fourth and fifth graders are given an opportunity to take home an informational flyer and application.
 This recruitment process takes place again in August to ensure we reach all interested participants.

-Just like any other team, the Reading Quiz Bowl Team practices once a week after school.
+Just like any other team, the Reading Bowl Team practices once a week after school.
 The team picks the practice day that works best for all.

 In late January, Hill City team members compete against the other 3 county elementary schools.
 The top 2 teams then move on to compete in the North Region competition.
 (For example, Monday, January 23, 2017 is this year's local competition and Saturday, February 4, 2017 is the regional in Gainesville.)